-Activity Evidence that supports this approach Challenge number(s) addressed Teachers will be given a checklist of teaching strategies and expectations.
-The CODA lesson philosophy will reflect the teaching and learning priorities for 2022-23, namely accessibility to learning and consistency of implementation.
-Quality of teaching matters most to disadvantaged students, according to the Sutton Trust 1,2,3,4 Teachers to use Go4Schools to identify PP pupils in their classes.
+Activity Evidence that supports this approach Challenge number(s) addressed Teachers will be trained in a range of teaching and assessment strategies.
+The CODA lesson philosophy will reflect the teaching and learning priorities for 2024/25, namely consistency of implementation and ensuring learning moves on only when the students are ready.
+Quality of teaching matters most to disadvantaged students, according to the Sutton Trust 1,2,3,4 Teachers to use Go4Schools and/or Classcharts to identify PP pupils in their classes.
 All teaching staff are responsible for the success, development and progress of PP pupils, and the whole school focus on the improvement of quality first teaching will benefit all pupils, including those who qualify for PPG.
 1 All teachers set homework in line with the CODA home learning policy.
 EEF toolkit suggests that regular, meaningful homework can add 5 months of learning per year 1,2,3,4,5 We will provide homework club after school in the library, advertise this widely and offer encouragement and support to attend, as well as drinks and snacks.
 As a result of Covid-19, our remote learning strategies will change completely.
-Eligible pupils in year 7 have receive a Chrome Book.
-Home learning expectations relaunched in June 2022, implemented in 2022-23.
-Teachers to provide all students (including eligible pupils) with detailed feedback about their learning from each of their teachers.
-Disadvantaged students EEF toolkit suggests that quality feedback can add 8 months of learning per year 1,4,5 will be a focus on the training provided as the whole school review and implementation of the feedback and assessment policy.
+Home learning expectations relaunched in June 2023 and continue to be implemented in 2024/25.
+Teachers to provide all students (including eligible pupils) with detailed feedback about their learning from each of their EEF toolkit suggests that quality feedback can add 8 months of learning per year 1,4,5 teachers.
+Disadvantaged students will be a focus on the training provided as the whole school review and implementation of the feedback and assessment policy.
 Staff training on making the learning accessible to all pupils in their lessons (CoDA T&L priority 2020-22).
-Ongoing support to ensure reciprocal reader continues to be embedded throughout our curriculum.
-We will support through the purchase of highlighters and other resources.
+Specific vocabulary teaching to be introduced across the curriculum in 2023-24 and will continue into 2024/25.
 Too many lessons are task driven and are not given a learning focus accessible for all.
-Providing training on this over the coming weeks will improve outcomes for all pupils, but according to the EEF this is especially valuable to PP pupils.
+Ongoing training provided for staff will improve outcomes for all pupils, but according to the EEF this is especially valuable to PP pupils.
+1,2,3,4,5 Investment in resources to support the implementation of the SSAT 'Embedding Formative Assessment' programme.
+QA of curriculum implementation shows teachers have been too quick to move on before checking that learning has been embedded.
+It is a whole school training focus to improve AFL including a wide range of strategies to check for learning in lessons.
+Some investment has been required to support this with classroom resources, such as mini whiteboards and traffic light cards.
 1,2,3,4,5